awsdocs/amazon-eks-user-guide/doc_source/what-is-eks.md

 1. **Management** – Oversee your workloads, integrating AWS services to streamline operations and enhance workload performance\.
 You can view information about your workloads using the AWS Management Console\.

 The following diagram shows a basic flow of running Amazon EKS in the cloud\.
-To learn about other Kubernetes deployment options, see [Deployment options](eks-deployment-options.md)\.
+To learn about other Kubernetes deployment options, see [Deploy Amazon EKS clusters across cloud and on\-premises environments](eks-deployment-options.md)\.

 ![\[A basic flow diagram of the steps described previously.\]](http://docs.aws.amazon.com/eks/latest/userguide/images/what-is-eks.png)